 However, this main organizational achievement of the world workers’ movement was lost.
 The combination of the defeat of the German revolution, Russia’s backwardness and Lenin’s death set the ground for the counter-revolutionary triumph of Stalin, who led the III International to degeneration and dissolution in 1943, meeting the request of the British imperialism.

 The Need to Rebuild the International Party

 Today, the world is more connected than ever, by the growing globalization of the economy, means of communication, the internet and social networks.
-Nevertheless the workers do not have any organic unity.
-The struggles of the working class and the peoples of the world are equal in their objectives: against hunger, against unemployment, in defense of education and public health, against oppression of all sorts, against repression.
-And all the workers face the same enemies: the North American and European imperialism, which own the world and its agents, the national governments.
+Nevertheless, the workers do not have any organic unity.
+The struggles of the working class and the peoples of the world are equal in their objectives: against hunger, against unemployment, in defence of education and public health, against oppression of all sorts, and against repression.
+And all the workers face the same enemies: North American and European imperialism, which own the world and its agents, the national governments.

 However, these combats are not coordinated; they do not protect nor help each other.
 Today, we do not have this great international tool that was built in the heat of the Russian revolution.

 It is easy to imagine the reinforcement of the Palestinian struggle if there were a mass International that organized a world boycott of Israel; or what could be achieved if the teachers and students’ struggles of all Latin America were coordinated; or what it would represent for the workers’ struggles against the capitalist crisis, if the International could stop all automotive or oil multinationals every time any of them fired a worker in any country.